Garonne region by Jean Leclerc. c. 1628-1650

 Jean Le Clerc (1560-c.
 1622)

 Geographer, publisher, and engraver, fourth in a dynasty of printers and booksellers.
 Trades from 'Rue S. Jean de Latran à la Sallemandre Royalle'.
-He worked for a while for Maurica Bouguereau, the plates for whose Le Théâtre François passed to Leclerc sometime before 1619.
+He worked for a while for Maurice Bouguereau, the plates for whose Le Théâtre François passed to Leclerc sometime before 1619.
 These formed the core of his own Théâtre.

 Potamographie de Garone et des fleuves qui se rendent dedans.

-Item Number: 30888 new Authenticity Guarantee
+Item Number: 30888 Authenticity Guarantee

 Category: Antique maps > Europe > France